Three Puzzles with Covariance and Supertranslation Invariance of Angular Momentum Flux (with Solutions): Difference between two consistent definitions of Lorentz charges

 \subsection{Acknowledgements}

-We thank Gabriele Veneziano, Massimiliano Riva and Geoffrey Comp\`ere for useful discussions.
+We thank Gabriele Veneziano, Massimiliano Riva and Geoffrey Comp\`ere for useful discussions and one of the referees for pointing out to us ref.~\cite{winicour}.
 M.P. is supported in part by NSF grant PHY-2210349 and by the Leverhulme Trust through a Leverhulme Visiting Professorship at Imperial College, London.